-If you have read my memoir then you would know what I really think about astrology.
+If you have read my memoir, then you would know what I really think about astrology.
 Let me sum it up for you, nevertheless: I never consulted astrology before taking any major or minor decisions in my life.
 Whether that was starting or naming a business, buying a house or moving to a new country, investing in a company or embarking on a new journey.
 I just did what suited my schedule.
 I only consult the lunar calendar for some of my spiritual practices to honor certain traditions.

 If astrology could solve your problems, why would an astrologer’s life have any problems at all?
 Why would they fall ill or have wayward children?
-Why would they struggle financially or go through divorces?
+Why would they struggle financially or go through divorce?
 Something for you to think about.

 Have faith in yourself, in your God.
 Do the right thing, make the right choices, be compassionate and don’t give up.
 You won’t have to worry about astrology then.
-Instead, you’ll carve your way through adversities and obstacles like a river moves through earth and stones.
+Instead, you’ll carve your way through adversity and obstacles like a river moves through earth and stones.

 P.S.
 Happy Independence Day to fellow Indians at home and overseas.
 Vandē mātaram.

 The post above has given you an understanding of astrology and perhaps answered the most popular question — “Is astrology real?”
 Given the vastness of the field, the questions below offer a deeper look at the workings of different astrological aspects.
-Still wondering why astrology is real science?
+Still wondering how astrology is a real science?
 Dive in!

 How do I generate my birth chart for free?